injinity/workstation/README.md

 - Set up remote kubectl and flux connection to kube cluster
 - Set up local Injinity VPS host domains like 'master-node-0'
 - Add VPS connection scripts to ~/Nodes folder

+### Neovim
+Sets up a inhouse neovim config
+To not apply those changes use the `--no-neovim` option on the install script.

+__Content__
+- Install flatpak runtimes for rust java and web development
+- Install NerdFonts (fonts supporting emojis) to the terminal
+- Install Neovim (Text Editor/IDE)
+- Install custom neovim config

 ## Contributing
 Feel free to just open an issue in this repo on GitHub